 quick coverage facts

-- Your coverage limit is equal to the actual cash value of your car at the time of loss
+- Your coverage limit is equal to the actual cash value of your car

 - Comprehensive is required before you can add collision coverage